 2.12 It is worth noting that the definition for infrastructure for the purposes of CIL, is also a little different1 whilst the Planning Act 20082, amended by the Localism Act 2011, defines infrastructure as including road and other transport facilities, flood defences, schools and other educational facilities, medical facilities, sporting and recreational facilities, and open spaces.
 Because this list is not exhaustive, it can include other elements of infrastructure, such as those listed in Table 1 below.
-These service areas have been used as the basis for the detailed infrastructure delivery schedule referred to in this Statement and found within the Appendices in combination with defining strategic and local infrastructure.
+These service areas have been used as the basis for the detailed infrastructure delivery schedule referred to in this IDP.